What Are Futures in Rust?

 fn poll(mut self: Pin<&mut Self>, _cx: &mut Context<'_>) -> Poll<Self::Output> {

-if self.state == 0 {
+if self.step == 0 {

-self.state += 1;
+self.step += 1;

-Poll::Pending // Not ready yet
+Poll::Pending // Future is not ready yet

 } else {